 The plasma is directed onto the metal to form whatever shape the computer system specifies.
 While this type of machine can be used to cut through various materials, it’s most commonly to shape metal.

 CNC discharge machines—also known as EDM (electric discharge machines)—use electrical sparks to create various shapes from raw materials.
 These CNC machines do so by firing a high voltage electric arc at a metal target that’s made of an alloy with a low melting point and impurities such as copper, aluminum, and silicon.
 The impurities help the arc conduct electricity.

 How Do Phase Converters Help CNC Machines Function Better?

 CNC machines require a certain voltage level to function.
 By supplying reliable single-phase and three-phase power—depending on what each job requires—phase converters help these machines operate efficiently.

 Power Your Next Job With a Custom-Made Rotary Phase Converter

-When you need a phase converter you can trust to get the job done, trust the brand that produces the market’s highest quality equipment.
+When you need a single phase to 3 phase converter you can trust to get the job done, trust the brand that produces the market’s highest quality equipment.
 We offer a large selection of rotary phase converters with an output custom balanced to meet the requirement of CNC equipment.
 By balancing output, rotary CNC digital phase converters work on all types of CNC machines.

 If you’re looking for a more precise, more cost-effective way to power CNC equipment, choose from our collection of rotary phase converters designed specifically for CNC machines.
 Our team members are here to answer any questions and help you properly size the right rotary CNC digital phase converter for your specific application.